Today we’re going to write about Change-of-Direction Speed in Kata…

 Drills using these directions facilitate greater motor control related to Kata displacements.
 To change directions the Karate students or athletes must create the correct angle of force opposite to the direction of the desired movement.

 Horizontal plane exercises facilitate the learning of these movements and positions.

 Neuromuscular efficiency increases because of the plane of movement and the angle of forces of the lower limbs.

-Karate athletes and students that apply greater relative amounts of horizontal forces in the final the step right before moving the body into a new direction can achieve quicker Change of Direction performance.
+Karate athletes and students that apply greater relative amounts of Horizontal forces in the final the step right before moving the body in a new direction can achieve quicker Change of Direction performance.

 This shows the potential transfer of positive effects from training vertical movements to horizontal movements.